UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 On 17 July, an English speaking guide who had worked in the Cape for several years as a youth arrived to take them to the capital.
 As well as his photographic equipment, Ellis took a model electric telegraph that he hoped to demonstrate, in the expectation it would:

-heighten their sense of the amazing resources of civilised nations, and the many advantages to be derived from upright and amicable intercourse with them.[^⁠73]
+> heighten their sense of the amazing resources of civilised nations, and the many advantages to be derived from upright and amicable intercourse with them.[^⁠73]

 His visitors were evidently much impressed when told a cannon could be fired from miles away by means of a wire connected to a battery, but Ellis was disappointed to discover that a French Jesuit had already offered to establish a telegraph between Tamatave and the kingdom’s inland capital, Antananarivo.

 Ellis left Tamatave on 6 August 1856, four men carrying him in a palanquin.
 On the road they met ‘two chiefs’ who had seen the photographs Ellis had given to people two years earlier, and asked whether he intended to make more at the capital.[^⁠74]

 On 26 August they arrived at Antananarivo where Ellis was provided with accommodation by the Queen.
-The following day he was visited by the twenty-six year old son of Queen Ranavalona and evident heir to the thrown, Prince Rakoto (later Radama II).
+The following day he was visited by the 26 year old son of Queen Ranavalona and evident heir to the thrown, Prince Rakoto (later Radama II).
 He wore ‘a black dress-coat and pantaloons, gold embroidered velvet waistcoat, and white cravat’.
 Ellis showed him photographs of his house and family, back in England.[^⁠75]

 They spoke about Queen Victoria, international affairs and the war with Russia in Crimea, as well as the British alliance with France.
 According to Ellis, the prince spoke of ‘the English having often interfered to protect the weak and the injured, and to prevent wrong’, but how much of this was a charitable interpretation, applied by Ellis forthe benefit of his English readers, is unclear.[^⁠76]